zetamarkets/sdk/README.md

 ## Context

-Zeta is a protocol that allows the trading of undercollateralized options and futures on Solana.

-Zeta uses the Serum DEX for its order matching.

-Zeta is currently only live on devnet and only supports SOL as its underlying asset.
+Zeta is a protocol that allows the trading of undercollateralized options and futures on Solana, using the Serum DEX for its order matching.
+Zeta is only available on devnet with SOL as the underlying asset.

 Each asset corresponds to a `ZetaGroup` account.
 A Zeta group contains all the respective data for its markets.